DiamondLightSource/python-morgul/README.md

-When ready to analyse the data, either a `.nxs` file will have been written automatically on collection (for rotations), or you might need to generate a simple NXmx file with `morgul nxs`.
+When ready to analyse the data, either a `.nxs` file will have been written automatically on collection (for rotations), or you might need to generate a simple NXmx file with `morgul nxmx`.

 [^1]:
     At this early stage, we haven't determined how often the mask needs to be